 Firstly, we’d like to stress that Ruaha is one of the best value parks in Africa… and so there is an argument to say that travelers should always visit in the dry season when prices are at their highest but value overall (compared to elsewhere in Africa) is still superb!
 If you compare the prices here to similar lodges elsewhere in Africa then there is no denying that this park offers some of the best value in Africa.
 July to October is the peak of the dry season and is superb for game viewing – prices however are high.
 Travel just outside of these months however and you will pick up even better value.
 Some guides love June because the park looks beautiful after the rains, prices are low and Ruaha remains quiet in terms of visitor traffic.
 The beginning of November is also a great time to travel – rates drop on the 1st November!

 Ruaha is a National Park and is therefore bound by the rules of TANAPA (the National Park authority).
 Game drives are standard in every lodge whilst walking safaris are also possible at the majority.
 We would stress however that there are some very good walking operators here and others who have to rely on the TANAPA rangers to operate their walks.
-We do NOT recommend that anyone goes on a walk with a TANAPA ranger if they are the only licensed carrier of fire arms.
+We do NOT recommend that anyone goes on a walk with a TANAPA ranger if they are the only licensed carrier of firearms.
+Below is a list of our recommended lodges and the activities they have on offer:

 - Ikuka Safari Camp - Game drives and walking safari (licensed)